vanvalenlab/intro-to-deepcell/data_labeling/DeepCell_Label_interactive_demo.md

   - Some tools like threshold can leave a hole in the label.
   - Select the label you want to fill the hole with as the foreground, then click on the hole to select it as the background or fill the hole.
 - #### fill in an outline
-  - You can intentionally create holes to quickly create a large label.
+  - You can intentionally leave holes when drawing to quickly create a large label.
   - Paint an outline of a large object with the Brush tool, then fill in the center with the Flood tool.

 ## Example: timelapse and 3D files

-We do not have an example timelapse file prepared for this workshop.
+We will not be covering timelapse annotations in this workshop.
 Here are some tools and use cases specific to working with timelapse files.

 ### Relevant tools/actions